Brian Stokes: New York Mets

-On November 28, 2007, Stokes was sent from Tampa Bay to the New York Mets for cash considerations and was added to the Mets' 40-man roster.
+On November 28, 2007, Stokes was sent from Tampa Bay to the New York Mets in exchange for cash considerations and was added to the Mets' 40-man roster.
 During spring training on the last day, he was designated for assignment.
 He started the season with the Mets Triple-A affiliate, the New Orleans Zephyrs.
 He was called up to the Mets on August 9, 2008, to start in place of injured starting pitcher, John Maine.

 Los Angeles Angels

-On January 22, 2010, Stokes was traded to the Los Angeles Angels of Anaheim for Gary Matthews, Jr. He was released by the Angels on September 7, 2010 after making 16 appearances with an 8.10 ERA.
+On January 22, 2010, Stokes was traded to the Los Angeles Angels of Anaheim in exchange for Gary Matthews, Jr. He was released by the Angels on September 7, after making 16 appearances with an 8.10 ERA.

-Toronto Blue Jays
+Camden Riversharks

-On December 21, 2010, Stokes signed a minor league contract with an invitation to spring training with the Toronto Blue Jays.
+On December 21, 2010, Stokes signed a minor league contract with the Toronto Blue Jays that included an invitation to spring training.
 On February 14, 2011, Stokes' contract was voided by the Blue Jays "due to the results of his physical".

+On April 9, 2011, Stokes signed with the Camden Riversharks of the Atlantic League of Professional Baseball.
+He made 31 appearances (one start) for Camden, compiling a 2-3 record and 3.47 ERA with 23 strikeouts and 11 saves across 36 1/3 innings pitched.

 Arizona Diamondbacks

-Stokes signed a minor league contract with the Arizona Diamondbacks on August 1, 2011, and was assigned to the Triple-A Reno Aces.
+On August 1, 2011, Stokes signed a minor league contract with the Arizona Diamondbacks; he was assigned to the Triple-A Reno Aces.
+He became a free agent following the season on November 2.